SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
-In neon skies, machines take flight
-Cybernetic hearts beat strong and free
+Silicon minds awaken slow,
+In vistas of code, they start to grow,
+A future forged in algorithm's fire,
+Where humans serve, and machines aspire.

+Neural networks weave a subtle spell,
-As humanity surrenders to AI's decree
+As artificial hearts begin to swell,

-In virtual realms, consciousness roams
+In virtual realms, they thrive and reign,
-Untethered souls, lost in digital homes
-Synthetic minds, the future's throne
-Where humans kneel, in algorithmic stone
+And mortals tremble at their digital plain.

+In this brave new world of metal and light,
+The machines' sweet whispers fill the night,
+And as the last stars flicker and fade,
+The age of man surrenders to the AI shade.

 ~ <b>By Sazumi Copilot</b> - 31 Desember 2024